MongoDB (NASDAQ:MDB) Releases Q2 2022 Earnings Guidance

+MongoDB (NASDAQ:MDB) last announced its earnings results on Wednesday, June 2nd.
+The company reported ($0.15) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.36) by $0.21.
+The business had revenue of $181.60 million for the quarter, compared to the consensus estimate of $169.96 million.
+MongoDB had a negative net margin of 43.16% and a negative return on equity of 648.36%.
+MongoDB’s quarterly revenue was up 39.4% on a year-over-year basis.
+During the same period last year, the firm posted ($0.13) earnings per share.
+On average, equities analysts expect that MongoDB will post -4.66 EPS for the current fiscal year.

-In other news, CRO Cedric Pech sold 9,170 shares of MongoDB stock in a transaction on Tuesday, June 8th.
-The stock was sold at an average price of $318.70, for a total transaction of $2,922,479.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Thomas Bull sold 4,250 shares of MongoDB stock in a transaction on Tuesday, June 8th.
-The stock was sold at an average price of $317.91, for a total value of $1,351,117.50.
-Following the sale, the insider now owns 20,755 shares in the company, valued at $6,598,222.05.
+In other MongoDB news, insider Thomas Bull sold 405 shares of the business’s stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $283.29, for a total transaction of $114,732.45.
+Following the completion of the sale, the insider now directly owns 18,295 shares in the company, valued at approximately $5,182,790.55.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Dev Ittycheria sold 35,000 shares of the business’s stock in a transaction dated Thursday, May 6th.
+The shares were sold at an average price of $258.80, for a total value of $9,058,000.00.
+Following the sale, the chief executive officer now owns 267,330 shares of the company’s stock, valued at $69,185,004.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 366,807 shares of company stock worth $106,389,987 over the last quarter.
-Company insiders own 7.40% of the company’s stock.
+In the last three months, insiders sold 399,427 shares of company stock valued at $117,342,086.
+7.40% of the stock is owned by insiders.

 MongoDB, Inc provides general purpose database platform worldwide.
 The company offers MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premise, or in a hybrid environment; MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.